FelixBetz/Esp8266MotionSensor/README.md

 # Esp8266MotionSensor

-This project uses NodeMcu (ESP8266) to detect movement with 2 motion sensors (Hailege AM312 ).
-The state of the motion sensor is sent via MQTT.
-The project is ready for Homeassistant auto discovery.
+This project uses `NodeMcu (ESP8266)` to detect movement with `3 motion sensors (Hailege AM312 )`.
+The state of the motion sensor is sent via `MQTT`.
+The project is ready for `Homeassistant` auto discovery.

 ## BOM (bill of materials)